KeystoneDH/2023/_pages/registration.md

 tags: page
 permalink: /registration
 ---
-Registration for Keystone DH 2022 is free, and includes attendance at all talks and the Keynote, as well as participation in workshops and the digital showcase event.
-Registration will be opened by mid-June.
+Registration for Keystone DH 2022 is free, and includes attendance at all talks, as well as participation in panels and workshops.
+Registration will be opened by mid-May.